Entertainment and Business Lawyer in New York, NY

-She was production counsel and Producer of the animated short, "My Depression (The Up and Down and Up of It)," an animated short film co-produced with HBO.
+As a biographic film counselor, she also served as co-producer with the HBO network on the animated short film, "My Depression (The Up and Down and Up of It)."
 It is based on Elizabeth Swados' book, "My Depression, a Graphic Memoir" starring Sigourney Weaver, Steve Buscemi, and Fred Armisen.

-In 2018 she was legal counsel on the documentary "I Am Evidence," produced by Mariska Hargitay with HBO.
-Ms. Lichter worked as counsel to the film "Reagan," directed by Eugene Jarecki and "The House I Live In' (about the failure of the drug wars) also directed by Eugene Jarecki for ITVS and the BBC.
+In 2018, as legal counsel for documentaries, she served as advocate on the film "I Am Evidence," produced by Mariska Hargitay with HBO.
+Ms. Lichter counseled on the film "Reagan," directed by Eugene Jarecki, and "The House I Live In' (about the failure of the drug wars) also directed by Eugene Jarecki for ITVS and the BBC.

-Ms. Lichter worked on "My Architect," with Nathaniel Kahn, director.
+Attorney Lichter worked on "My Architect," with director Nathaniel Kahn.
 It was nominated for a 2003 Academy Award.
-She also worked with "Why We Fight," again, with director Eugene Jarecki.
-It took best documentary at the 2005 Sundance Film Festival.
-She added her services to "Unsettled," a film directed by Adam Hootnick about illegal settlers in Palestine that received the best documentary award at the 2006 Slamdance Film Festival.
+She also worked with director Eugene Jarecki again on "Why We Fight."
+This film took the best documentary award at the 2005 Sundance Film Festival.
+She added her services as a lawyer in the film community to "Unsettled," a film directed by Adam Hootnick, (about illegal settlers in Palestine), that received the best documentary award at the 2006 Slamdance Film Festival.